crslen/petsafe_scoopfree/README.md

 `python setup.py install`

 ## Login tokens
-You **must** use tokens to interact with the PetSafe Smart-Feed API.
+You **must** use tokens to interact with the PetSafe Scoopfree API.
 There are two methods to retrieve tokens:

 #### Get tokens using command line